FreeStroke/FreeStroke/README.md

 You must install Qt 4.8 to compile the project.

-If you're on Windows open the file FreeStroke/project/Win32 and setup the compile location on this directory.
+If you're on Windows open the file FreeStroke/project/Win32 and setup the compile location on this directory.<br />
-If you're on OSX open the file FreeStroke/project/mac and setup the compile location on this directory.
+If you're on OSX open the file FreeStroke/project/mac and setup the compile location on this directory.<br />
 If you're on Linux open the file FreeStroke/project/linux and setup the compile location on this directory.

 # Running